 |Vector of true class labels.
 True class labels can be either

-a numeric vector, character matrix, or cell array of strings.
-When
+a numeric vector, character matrix, or cell array of character vectors.

 for any observations using only other observations from the same class.